NatLabRockies/core-dac-dynamic-rom/README.md

 The core model is defined in `src/TVSA_CorePhysics_v2.m`.

-To reproduce MATLAB-based results, run the following scripts from the repository root or ensure that the `src/` folder is added to the MATLAB path:
+To reproduce MATLAB-based results, ensure that both the src/ and scripts/ folders are added to the MATLAB path, and run the following scripts:

 - `scripts/TVSA_Fig2.m`
 - `scripts/TVSA_FigS4.m`
-- `scripts/TVSA_generate_200k_dataset.m`
+- `scripts/TVSA_make_LHS_13D_dataset.m`

 These scripts internally call the core physics model to generate cycle-resolved results.
+Before running `TVSA_make_LHS_13D_dataset.m`, ensure that the `src/` folder containing `TVSA_CorePhysics_v2.m` is added to the MATLAB path.
+The required periodic-state file `tvsa_endpoints_ext2048_rand5000.mat` is provided in the same `scripts/` folder as the dataset-generation script.
+The script generates 120,000 cycle-resolved cases from 30,000 Latin-hypercube samples, each paired with four feasible initial sorbent states.

 ### Python surrogate and optimization workflow